richeney/azure-vwan-microhack/README.md

   `terraform import azurerm_virtual_hub.microhack-we-hub /subscriptions/2ca40be1-7e80-4f2b-92f7-06b2123a68cc/resourceGroups/vwan-microhack-hub-rg/providers/Microsoft.Network/virtualHubs/microhack-we-hub`

   Once created resources have been successfully imported then rerun `terraform plan` and `terraform apply`.

-### Cleaning up

-Whilst we are using Terraform to create the base environment, we are not using it for the lifecycle of the Virtual WAN config.

-The following tasks will use the portal and CLI to configure the remaining sections.

-As a result, running `terraform destroy` may not remove the environment.

 ## Task 2: Explore and verify